zeek/zeek/doc/frameworks/logging.rst

 Now ``conn.log`` will show a new field ``is_private`` of type ``bool``.
-If you look at the Bro script which defines the connection log stream :doc:`/scripts/base/protocols/conn/main.bro`, you will see that the connection log record is written in an event handler for the same event as used in this example to set the additional fields, but at a lower priority than the one used in this example.
+If you look at the Bro script which defines the connection log stream :doc:`/scripts/base/protocols/conn/main.bro`, you will see that ``Log::write`` gets called in an event handler for the same event as used in this example to set the additional fields, but at a lower priority than the one used in this example (i.e., the log record gets written after we assign the ``is_private`` field).

 For extending logs this way, one needs a bit of knowledge about how the script that creates the log stream is organizing its state